Asma Zerin Jhumu

-Asma Zerin Jhumu (আসমা জেরীন ঝুমু) is a Bangladesh Awami League politician and the former Member of Parliament from a reserved seat.
+Asma Zerin Jhumu (আসমা জ়েরীন ঝুমু, /bn/) is a Bangladesh Awami League politician and a former member of parliament from a reserved seat.

 Career

+Jhumu was born on 1 November 1970.
+She completed a Master of Social Science degree.

-Jhumu was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2008.
-She was the Organisational Secretary of Bangladesh Mohila Awami League.
+Jhumu was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2008.
+She was the organisational secretary of Bangladesh Mohila Awami League.